wbprice/the-ten-top/design/DESIGN_DOCUMENT.md

 - Satisfaction is boosted whenever the worker gets tips
 - Satisfaction is decreased if a patron complains
 - If satisfaction is depleted, they will stop working for the day
+- If workers can't be paid, they won't come to work

 ## Inspirations